Horn Program in Entrepreneurship

 How You Can Help

-Fulfilling the promise of entrepreneurial education requires active engagement and support from successful entrepreneurs, business leaders and business service providers to serve as mentors, speakers, board members, judges, business service providers or through sponsorship or corporate partnership.
+Fulfilling the promise of entrepreneurial education requires active engagement and support from successful entrepreneurs and business leaders to serve as mentors, speakers, board members, judges, service providers or through sponsorship or corporate partnership.
 If you would like to join us, email us at firstname.lastname@example.org.

 The Horn Program receives full support for our administrative and instructional expenses from the Lerner College of Business & Economics.
 This enables us to utilize 100% of all gifts, grants, sponsorships and revenues generated by our own entrepreneurial activities to fund signature programs, new initiatives and other activities that make a positive impact.